 Rambling forward, the possibilities for Johnny Flynn are immense, especially with the arrival of Country Mile – perhaps the most rewarding chapter so far in this ongoing epic.
 As Johnny sings in The Lady Is Risen, ‘Life isn’t always like the end of your novels, things might wind up, but they always unravel.’

 The story of Jodie Marie starts off something like a joke - "man walks into a pub..." - and ends up like a fairy-tale.
 It's the kind of thing that only happens in films, or dreams.
-But happen it did, and here she is, the brightest new star of 2012, already.
+But happen it did, and she's now an established act, gearing up to release her second album.
 After all, outrageous fortune often happens to those with outrageous talent.

 Four years ago, Roy Langley was holidaying in Narberth, Pembrokeshire.
 He walked into... well, not a pub exactly, but a little bed-and-breakfast in the small West Wales town.
 The landlady overheard her guest telling a fellow guest about how his son worked in the music industry in London; how his then 22-year-old offspring, Toby L, co-ran a label, publishing and management company, Transgressive.